Monitor the Activity of Your Microsoft Access/Jet Engine Databases in Real-Time

 using Microsoft Access databases.

-your machine, get Total Access Admin 2010.
-This version supports all Microsoft Access/Jet
+your machine (the free Access runtime versions work), get Total Access Admin 2013.
+This version supports

 Enhancements added in the latest version are